aws-samples/config-resource-compliance-dashboard/README.md

     pip3 install git+https://github.com/aws-samples/aws-cudos-framework-deployment.git
     ```
    - On the top right corner, click on `Actions`, and then `Upload file`
-   - Select the `CID-Config-2.yaml` file under the `dashboard_template` directory and click on `Upload`
+   - Select the `CID-Config.yaml` file under the `dashboard_template` directory and click on `Upload`
    - Deploy the dashboard running the command (replace first the following parameters):
-     - `--view-aws-config-configuration-snapshots-s3path` The full path of the Amazon S3 bucket that contains your AWS Config logs, eg: `s3://my-config-logs-bucket/` be sure it ends with a forward slash `/`
+     - `--s3path` The full path of the Amazon S3 bucket that contains your AWS Config logs, eg: `s3://my-config-logs-bucket/` be sure it ends with a forward slash `/`
-     - `--quicksight-datasource-role-arn` The value of the output `QuickSightDataRoleARN` from the CloudFormation template run above
+     - `--quicksight-datasource-role` The value of the output `QuickSightDataSourceRole` from the CloudFormation template run above
      - `TAG1`, `TAG2` TODO
      - **Leave every other parameter to its default value**
      - TODO finalize the parameters

     ```
+    cid-cmd deploy --resources 'CID-Config.yaml' --s3path 'REPLACE-WITH-S3-CONFIG-BUCKET' --quicksight-datasource-role 'REPLACE-WITH-CLOUDFORMATION-OUTPUT'

+    TODO check these...
-    cid-cmd deploy --resources 'CID-Config-2.yaml' --view-aws-config-configuration-snapshots-s3path 'REPLACE-WITH-S3-CONFIG-BUCKET' --quicksight-datasource-role-arn 'REPLACE-WITH-CLOUDFORMATION-OUTPUT' --quicksight-datasource-id 'cid-crcd-datasource'  --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard' --dashboard-id 'cid-config-2'    --view-aws-config-configuration-snapshots-athenatablename 'cid-crcd-config'
+     --quicksight-datasource-id 'cid-crcd-datasource'  --athena-database 'cid_crcd_database'  --athena-workgroup 'cid-crcd-dashboard' --dashboard-id 'cid-config-2'    --view-aws-config-configuration-snapshots-athenatablename 'cid-crcd-config'
     ```
 1. Enable Refresh Schedule on Datasets.
 This will refresh the data in QuickSight with the frequency you specify:
    - Navigate to QuickSight and then Datasets